Nikhil-Samant/MagicMirror-Angular/README.md

 ## Credits

-This idea and code is taken from upon https://github.com/MichMich/MagicMirror .
-This is an awesome project
+This idea and code is taken from https://github.com/MichMich/MagicMirror.
+This is an awesome project.
+Credit goes to the Author.